MG Software.

 Utility classes or pre-built components?
 Tailwind CSS and Bootstrap represent two opposite approaches to CSS styling for modern web projects.

-Tailwind CSS and Bootstrap represent two fundamentally different philosophies.
-Tailwind offers maximum flexibility and control through utility classes, resulting in smaller bundles and fully custom designs.
-Bootstrap offers speed and convenience through pre-built components, ideal for projects where unique design is less important.
-Tailwind is the better choice for professional web applications with custom designs, while Bootstrap excels for rapid prototypes and internal tools.
-The industry trend is moving toward utility-first, but Bootstrap remains relevant for specific use cases.
+Tailwind CSS and Bootstrap represent two fundamentally different philosophies for styling web applications.
+Tailwind offers maximum flexibility and control through utility classes, resulting in smaller production bundles and fully custom designs without CSS specificity conflicts.
+Bootstrap offers speed and convenience through pre-built components, ideal for projects where a unique design is less important than rapid delivery.
+Tailwind is the better choice for professional web applications with custom designs and modern component architectures.
+Bootstrap excels for rapid prototypes, internal tools, and projects with less experienced frontend developers.
+The industry trend is clearly moving toward utility-first, and Tailwind has now surpassed Bootstrap in npm downloads for new projects.
+Bootstrap remains relevant, however, for specific use cases and existing codebases where a full migration is not justified.

 Tailwind CSS and Bootstrap styling frameworks compared